Nadeau-Innovations/site/content/post/python-for-hardware-engineers-analyzing-temperature-sensor-data/index.md

 ---
 aliases:
 - /post/2020/10/python-for-hardware-engineers-analyzing-temperature-sensor-data/
+title: "Python for Hardware Engineers: Analyzing Temperature and Humidity Data From an OM-24 Sensor"
+subtitle: ""
+summary: ""
 authors: []
+tags: ["sensor","data","python","hardware","engineering","science","excel"]
 categories: []
-date: "2020-10-31"
+date: 2020-10-31
+lastmod: 2020-10-18T12:58:26-04:00
+featured: false
 draft: false
-featured: false

 image:
   caption: ""
   focal_point: ""
   preview_only: false
-lastmod: "2020-10-18T12:58:26-04:00"

 projects: []
-subtitle: ""
-summary: ""
-tags:
-- sensor
-- data
-- python
-- hardware
-- engineering
-- science
-- excel
-title: 'Python for Hardware Engineers: Analyzing Temperature and Humidity Data From an OM-24 Sensor'
 ---

 Data analysis of sensor data is a typical hardware engineering activity that often involves an Excel-based workflow.
 While Excel (and other spreadsheet tools) are great for quick and dirty, one-off analyses, a [Python](https://www.python.org/) + [`pandas`](pandas.pydata.org/) workflow can really takes things to the next level.

 In this post, we'll be analyzing sensor data from an [`Omega OM-24 Temperature and Humidity Data Logger`](https://www.omega.ca/en/control-and-monitoring-devices/data-loggers/temperature-and-humidity-data-loggers/om-22-series/p/OM-24) using a modern data analysis workflow.
 Hardware engineers should be very familiar with Omega, as they are a quick and easy online vendor of a wide range of sensors.
 The `OM-24` is an example of a simple, low-cost, no frills sensor: there's no fancy wiring to do, no difficult calibrations, just turn it on and start recording.